-- Each voucher is intended to cover the costs of a reliable, basic commuter bicycle, helmet and U-lock, but can be used to purchase any bicycling-related products or services offered by the vendors.
+- Each voucher is intended to cover the costs of a reliable, basic commuter bicycle, helmet and U-lock, but can be used to purchase any bicycling-related products or services offered by the shops.
 Get a new bike, or fix-up and equip the one you have for year-round commuting with fenders, lights, baskets, racks, pannier bags, a pump, maintenance tools, lubricant, spare parts, tubes and tire liners, etc.

-- Those who accept a voucher must first return to the Parking Office any current UofL parking permits and will not be eligible to purchase a new permit for two full calendar years.
-If you cannot make this long-term commitment and think you might want a permit in the future due to weather, relocation, medical issues, theft of your bike, future availability of reserved parking spots, etc. then this program is NOT for you!
+- Those who accept a voucher must return to the Parking Office any current UofL parking permits and will not be eligible to purchase a new permit for two full calendar years.
+If you cannot make this long-term commitment and think you might want a permit in the future due to changes in weather, relocation, medical issues, theft of your bike, future availability of reserved parking spots, etc. then this program is NOT for you!

 - Vouchers can only be redeemed by the recipient.
 They are non-transferable.

 - Vouchers have no cash value.
 No change or gift cards will be issued.
 Any unused portion of the $400 value of the voucher will be used by the university for other related programs.